simulcast/baseball-scores-2025/prd.md

 Conclusion
-The MLB Musical Scoreboard creates a novel way to experience baseball games through generative music.
+The Baseball Scores creates a novel way to experience baseball games through generative music.
 By mapping game states to musical parameters, it creates an ambient soundtrack that evolves with the game, adding an emotional and artistic dimension to following baseball.
 This project combines real-time data, web audio technology, and baseball statistics to create an immersive, mobile-friendly experience that works both as a practical scoreboard and as an artistic interpretation of America's pastime.